tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/magic/docs/en/README.txt

              Note: Called once for each Magic tool your plugin claims to contain (by your "get_tool_count()").

+           * int get_group(magic_api * api, int which)
+             Use this to group tools together within sections of the 'Magic' selector.
+A number of groups are pre-defined within an enum found in "tp_magic_api.h":
+                * MAGIC_TYPE_DISTORTS mdash; Tools that distort the shape of the image, like Blur, Emboss, and Ripples
+                * MAGIC_TYPE_COLOR_FILTERS mdash; Tools that mostly affect the colors of the image without distortion, like Darken, Negative, and Tint
+                * MAGIC_TYPE_PICTURE_WARPS mdash; Tools that warp or move the entire picture, like Shift, Flip, and Waves
+                * MAGIC_TYPE_PAINTING mdash; Tools that generally paint new content at the cursor position, like Grass, Bricks, and Rails
+                * MAGIC_TYPE_PATTERN_PAINTING mdash; Tools that paint in multiple places at once, like Kaleidoscope and the Symmetry tools
+                * MAGIC_TYPE_PICTURE_DECORATIONS mdash; Tools that apply
+                  decorations to the entire picture, like Blinds and Checkboard
+                * MAGIC_TYPE_ARTISTIC mdash; Special-purpose artistic tools,
+                  like Flower, the String tools, and the Rainbow-arc-drawing tools.
+             Note: Called once for each Magic tool your plugin claims to contain (by your "get_tool_count()").
+             Note: Added to Tux Paint 0.9.27; Magic API version '0x00000005'

            * SDL_Surface * get_icon(magic_api * api, int which)
              This should return an SDL_Surface containing the icon